yoyowallet/django-idempotency-key/README.md

     # If not specified this defaults to HTTP_409_CONFLICT
     # If set to None then the original request's status code is used.
     'CONFLICT_STATUS_CODE': status.HTTP_409_CONFLICT,

+    'STORAGE': {
+        # Specify the storage class to be used for idempotency keys
+        # If not specified then defaults to 'idempotency_key.storage.MemoryKeyStorage'
+        'CLASS': 'idempotency_key.storage.MemoryKeyStorage',

-    # Name of the django cache configuration to use for the CacheStorageKey storage class
+        # Name of the django cache configuration to use for the CacheStorageKey storage class.
+        # This can be overriden using the @idempotency_key(cache_name='MyCacheName') view/viewset function decorator.
         'CACHE_NAME': 'default',

         # When the response is to be stored you have the option of deciding when this happens based on the responses
         # status code.
 If the response status code matches one of the statuses below then it will be stored.
         # The statuses below are the defaults used if this setting is not specified.
         'STORE_ON_STATUSES': [
             status.HTTP_200_OK,
             status.HTTP_201_CREATED,
             status.HTTP_202_ACCEPTED,
             status.HTTP_203_NON_AUTHORITATIVE_INFORMATION,
             status.HTTP_204_NO_CONTENT,
             status.HTTP_205_RESET_CONTENT,
             status.HTTP_206_PARTIAL_CONTENT,
             status.HTTP_207_MULTI_STATUS,
         ]
+    }

     # The following settings deal with the process/thread lock that can be placed around the cache storage object
     # to ensure that multiple threads do not try to call the same view/viewset method at the same time.